JDDev0/WorldMaster/README.md

 */teleporter add "Name" "PositionName" "Slot"*: Adds the position with the name "PositionName" to the slot "Slot" of the teleporter menu with the name "Name".<br>
 */teleporter remove "Name" "Slot"*: Removes the position in the slot "Slot" of the teleporter menu with the name "Name".<br>
 */teleporter add_position "PositionName" "Icon" "WorldName" "Coords"*: Creates the position with the name "PositionName" and the icon "Icon".
 If someone clicks on the position in a teleporter menu, he will teleported to the coordinates "Coords" in the world with the name "World".<br>
+*/teleporter edit_position "PositionName" "Icon" "WorldName" "Coords"*: Changes the icon position and world of the position with the name "PositionName".<br>
 */teleporter remove_position "PositionName"*: Removes the position and all ocurents of the position with the name "PositionName".<br><br>

 **Chunk loader**:<br>